 In 1990, Robin joined 'ESPN' as a host of 'SportsCenter' and five years later she also began working at 'ABC News', where she contributed primarily as a featured reporter on 'GMA'.
 She left 'ESPN' in 2005 after she was promoted to co-anchor on 'GMA', and she has enjoyed a hugely successful career since.

 In 2012, Robin won a Peabody Award after documenting her battle with breast cancer and myelodysplastic syndrome (MDS).
-In 2013, she was the recipient of the Arthur Ashe Courage Award at the ESPYs, and in 2018 she was honored with the Radio Television Digital News Foundation's Lifetime Achievement Award and the National Association of Broadcasters Distinguished Service Award
+In 2013, she was the recipient of the Arthur Ashe Courage Award at the ESPYs, and in 2018 she was honored with the Radio Television Digital News Foundation's Lifetime Achievement Award and the National Association of Broadcasters Distinguished Service Award.

 Michael Strahan

 Before Michael Strahan was a beloved member of the 'GMA' team, he enjoyed a successful 15-year career in the NFL.
-The 51-year-old was a defensive end for the New York Giants and helped them win the Super Bowl in his final season in 2007 against the previously undefeated New England Patriots.
+He was a defensive end for the New York Giants and helped them win the Super Bowl in his final season in 2007 against the previously undefeated New England Patriots.

 Following his retirement, Michael turned his attention to TV and became an analyst on 'Fox NFL Sunday', a position he still holds today.
 In 2012, he became a co-host of 'Live! with Kelly and Michael' alongside Kelly Ripa but left the show in 2016 – which "blindsided" Kelly – to join 'GMA' full-time after being a regular contributor on the morning show.